 Michael is here to help you get closer to your goals.
 He is knowledgeable in a variety of different modalities and will find any way possible to get you feeling better and moving better.
 Some of his modalities include taping, cupping and tooling, with acupuncture currently a work in process.
 Michael genuinely enjoys making people feel better and looks forward to seeing you.

-Michael graduated from McMaster University with a BSc Honours Biology and Mohawk College with a diploma in Massage therapy.
-He is certified in RockTape & RockBlades and is currently learning acupuncture at McMaster’s contemporary acupuncture program.
+Michael graduated from McMaster University with a Bachelor of Science with Honours in Biology and Mohawk College with a diploma in Massage Therapy.
+He is certified in RockTape and RockBlades and is currently learning acupuncture at McMaster’s contemporary acupuncture program.
 On his time off Michael likes to hit the gym, go on walks, eat Asian food, watch movies and spend time with family and friends.